Gauge dependence of momentum running in higher-derivative gravity: Introduction

 \section{Introduction}

 In two previous works by some of the authors \cite{Buccio:2024hys,Buccio:2024omv}, it was claimed that the most appropriate one-loop beta functions to describe the high-energy behaviour of higher-derivative theories, and in particular of quadratic gravity and conformal gravity, are not those identified by UV divergences, but those defined by the logarithmic momentum-dependent form factors in the effective action.
 While these two definitions give identical results in standard theories with $2$-derivative kinetic terms, the same is not true in higher derivative ones \cite{Buccio:2023lzo}.
+See also \cite{Kawai:2025wkp} for a discussion on the relation between the different definitions of running and possible redefinitions of the scale $\mu$ introduced in dimensional regularization.

 This difference is the result of on-shell infrared divergences that emerge in the large momentum limit, which cannot be treated with the usual machinery introduced for soft and collinear IR divergences \cite{Weinberg:1965nx}.
 In fact, after a partial fraction decomposition of the propagator, one can show that the same infrared divergences can be seen as sub-subleading logarithmic terms of the UV divergences in a theory with higher-derivative ghosts \cite{Buccio:2025his,Salvio:2025cmi}.